 thermometer.
 The intervals are equal, but whether Fahrenheit or

 Celsius, measurement values can be expressed as a negative, as in

 So there in a nutshell you have it.

 Measurement always involves some sort of scale, and the observations

 linked to the measurements can be noted as a simple difference of

 name and thus a simple classification.
 One step up in complexity is

 the ordinal scale which implies the there is an order to the object

 or process, and one thing can be said to be not just different, but

 greater or lesser than another.
-The interval scale is the most
+The next up in cmplexity, the interval scale is the most

 frequently used for measurement and rests on the certainty of equal